Postmodern Interior Design: Less is A Bore

 “Vivid colour, theatricality and exaggeration: everything was a style statement.”

 Firstly, postmodernism was a rebellion against the minimalist and rigid structure of the modern design.
 And that’s why postmodernism is so difficult to define.

 Therefore, this elusive design style is one of the most controversial movements in art and design history.
 Over two decades, Postmodernism shattered established ideas about art yet design, bringing a new self-awareness about design itself.

 As its core, postmodernism was an attempt to break free from the practical and often impersonal approach of modern design.
 Instead, postmodernism celebrates the unconventional, the flashy, and the weird.

-Primary colors were prominent in the postmodern design.
+Primary colors were prominent in the Postmodern Interior Design.
 However, later, color became less important as the play between form and function gained more emphasis.